aapati17/Group-Python-4/README.md

 You can hover over data points to see detailed timestamps and score values.
 The last data point is highlighted with a different color and larger radius, so you know it represents the most recent score.

 ___

-### Bugs (as of Group-Python-4-Period-2-beta-2)

-- The UI for the application needs an overhaul.

-- If the metrics are being calculated for the first time, the graph shown is empty.

-These bugs would be improved upon in future releases.